Information on COVID-19 from Upward Health

 One of the keys to avoid contracting coronavirus is to heed CDC advice to stay home.
 Remember that Upward Health provides care in the home or remotely through our Facilitated Virtual Care.
 This includes urgent, physical, mental or social care, allowing your patients to stay home and not risk exposure to coronavirus.

-Upward Health is taking every precaution to keep patients safe and providers healthy.
+Upward Health is taking every precaution to keep patients safe and healthy.
 Prior to scheduling a visit with Upward Health, we will ask patients specific COVID-19 screening questions to determine the risk of exposure to the virus.
-We can then decide how to proceed with the visit, as normal in the home or via virtual care.
+We can then decide how to proceed with the visit, in the home or via virtual care.

 –Dr. Dennis Mihale, CMO